smichaelsen/backup-paperless/README.md

 # Backup your paperless installation

-This assumes you have a paperless-ngx installation running as docker container called `paperless-ngx` and its export folder is mounted to your machine at `/mnt/user/appdata/paperless-ngx/export` (we could add environment variables for those assumptions if needed).
+This assumes you have a paperless-ngx installation running as docker container called `paperless-ngx`.

 The script will perform an export, zip and encrypt it, store 7 daily, 12 monthly and unlimited yearly backups and the rsync the backups to a specified remote server.